MattGunson/CarDetailingSite/site-frontend/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Startup Websocket

+* Backend listens for WebSocket connection: Custom process run via pm2 in ec2 to support web socket creation.
+Whenever a new connection is established the server queries active clients for the current state of the draw window, then passes it back to the client.
+It also distributes data from all current clients to all other clients.
+* Frontend makes WebSocket connection: The draw page establishes a WSS socket connection with the socket service I setup on my ec2 instance.
+Anytime I draw it sends a message to the server about the line I drew so that the server can notify other clients about the new line.
+* Data sent over WebSocket connection: All line data is sent over socket connections.
+* WebSocket data displayed in the application interface: All lines are displayed and drawn on the canvas of the UI.

 ## Startup Login

 Supports new user registration: register page takes user info and stores it inside of MongoDB, OAuth for a github account also supports arbitrary users